 This Watermelon Salad recipe originated from Wilson Farms in Lexington, Massachusetts.
 It came by way of my dear friends Brett and Erin Blake.

-Twelve years ago on August 18, 2008, I wrote this post.
+I originally wrote this post on August 18, 2008.
 It was the first recipe posted on A Bountiful Kitchen.
 The post included the first paragraph above, and the photo just above this paragraph.
 The recipe (below) has been left exactly as it was posted.
 What a long way we have come since this first post!

 I’m not sure why I chose this to be the first recipe post on A Bountiful Kitchen?
 Maybe it was because I had recently taken a photo of this salad for a dinner/recipe group.
 The original photo (above) was taken with a little point and shoot camera at night, with a flash.
 A year later I graduated to a Canon DSLR (digital single lens reflex camera).